 There are many myths and mis-truths in the fishkeeping world, one of the most common being: “You can keep goldfish in a bowl, because they simply grow to the size of the container.”

 A good number of us at some point had a goldfish in a small unfiltered bowl as a kid.
-Maybe it was won at a fair, maybe it came from the pet store for 99 cents.
-It lived a year or two, often far less.
-Eventually it died because goldfish do that.
+Maybe it was won at a fair? maybe it came from the pet store for 99 cents?
+It lived a year or two, often less.
+Eventually it died because they do that.
 They’re fragile creatures, and just die for no reason.

-Well, that’s myth number 2: Nothing could be farther from the truth!
+Well, that’s myth number 1: Nothing could be farther from the truth because they can live for 20 years or more!

 - Myth: Goldfish Can Live In A Bowl